NyoomNyoom/COSC345-Manu-project/README.md

 ## How to build our app

 <ol>
-  <li>Clone our repository from the Main branch (Which will be the lastest stable build of our app).</li>
+  <li>Clone our repository from the latest release.
+(Which will be the lastest stable build of our app).</li>
   <li>Open the folder ManuProjectFiles then open the app file in Android Studio.</li>
   <li>Make a emulator that has the following specs:
     <ul>